"Change is the end result of all true learning." — Leo Buscaglia

 Tip #5: Ask questions.
 Lots of questions!

 The decision to pursue online learning should not be taken lightly.
 Climbing the educational and career ladder offers potential benefits for you and your family.
 The decision about the delivery method, whether you attend on a ground campus in traditional F2F courses or online, has the potential to influence your success.
 Therefore, ask a lot of questions of potential programs and institutions before you enroll.
-Crafton Hills College has a good "general questions" section that should help you get a great start.
-Be sure to visit the website and if possible, the ground campus of any institutions and programs you may be interested in pursuing.
+Be sure to visit the school's website and if possible, the ground campus of any institutions and programs you may be interested in pursuing.

 Tip #6: Understand both the similarities and the differences between F2F and online learning.